 With Checkmk you can monitor ESXi-Hosts and also its VMs.
-Thus, for example, on the host it is possible to query Disk-IO, datastore performance, the status of physical network interfaces, diverse hardware sensors, and much more.
+Thus, for example, on a host it is possible to query Disk-IO, datastore performance, the status of physical network interfaces, diverse hardware sensors, and much more.
 Checkmk likewise offers a series of check plug-ins for the VMs.
-A comprehensive list of these can be found in Catalog of check plug-ins in the "VMWare ESX" section.
+A comprehensive list of these can be found in the Catalog of check plug-ins in the ‘VMWare ESX’ section.

 2. Setting up

 2.1.
 Setting up via the ESXi host system

 The initial setup for monitoring a ESXi-server is very simple, and can be completed in less than five minutes.
 Before you can set up the access however, the following prerequisites must be satisfied: